cedricwalter/cedricwalter.github.io/_posts/2010-03-29-i-was-fighting-today-against-apache-maven-release-plugin-with-multi-modules-projects.md

 ### Latest SVN client is recommended

-You need the latest [SVN](http://subversion.tigris.org/) command line client on all [TeamCity](http://www.jetbrains.com/teamcity/) agent, or at least not any [SVN](http://subversion.tigris.org/) command line client &gt; 1.5.x which don’t work (but 1.5.0 would have).
+You need the latest [SVN](http://subversion.tigris.org/) command line client on all [TeamCity](http://www.jetbrains.com/teamcity/) agent, or at least not any [SVN](http://subversion.tigris.org/) command line client > 1.5.x which don’t work (but 1.5.0 would have).
 We were using 1.5.1 of course on all our server (Murphy’s laws)

 Use at least a [Subversion SVN](http://subversion.tigris.org/) client (1.6.6 as for today).